p3k22/P3k-Bluetooth-GamePad-Over-LAN-Server/README.md

 - Download the *GamePad Server* release build from this repository and install it onto you pc.

-- Download the *GamePad Client* release build for your Android device and install it on your Android device.
+- Download the *GamePad Client* release build for your Android device and install it.

        https://github.com/p3k22/P3k-Bluetooth-GamePad-Over-LAN-Client

 - Run the *GamePad Server* on your PC, and let your Android *GamePad Client* automatically find it over the network.

-🔥 **Add an exception to allow the *GamePad Server* through your Firewall.
-Connections will be blocked otherwise** 🔥
+🔥**Add an exception to allow the *GamePad Server* through your Firewall.
+Connections will be blocked otherwise**🔥

 ---